philchi/cse-15l-lab-report/index.md

 The command for remote access is simply ssh followed by space and your account.
 For example
 ![Image](ssh.png)
-After entering the command, you would be prompted to enter the account password.
+After entering the command `ssh accountID@ieng6.ucsd.edu`, you would be prompted to enter the account password.
 Once you have entered the password, the remote access is successfully established.

-## What now?
+## Trying out different commands
 After being able to remotely access a computer for the purpose of school work, you can try out a variety of commands to get yourself familiar with the working environment.
 For example
 ![Image](commands.png)
+List of commands used:
+`ls` shows all the files and folders in the current directory
+`pwd` shows the path to the current working directory
+`touch test.txt` creates a txt file at the current directory called "test"
+`more test.txt` shows the content in test.txt
+`cat > test.txt` allows you to write in the test.txt file from the terminal
+`cat test.txt > wow` copys the content in test.txt and paste it in wow